ChrisHerrera90/Complete-AWS-Cloud-Security-Architecture-Design-and-Splunk-Detection-Against-Simlulated-Attacks/Phase 3: Windows Active Directory Server EC2 Instance Deployment and Setup/Phase 3 README.md

-## Now that I have created the networking infrastructure, we are ready for [Phase 3 - EC2 Instances Deployment and Setup](https://github.com/ChrisHerrera90/Complete-AWS-Cloud-Security-Architecture-Implementation-and-Testing-against-a-Simulated-Attack/tree/main/Phase%203%20-%20EC2%20Instances%20Deployment%20and%20Setup)
+## Now that I have created the networking infrastructure, we are ready for [Phase 4 - Deploying the EC2 Splunk Server and Target Workstations](https://github.com/ChrisHerrera90/Complete-AWS-Cloud-Security-Architecture-Implementation-and-Testing-against-a-Simulated-Attack/tree/main/Phase%203%20-%20EC2%20Instances%20Deployment%20and%20Setup)